image_pdfDownload PDFimage_printPrint

 International School Leadership – Core Business includes Balance

-International School Leadership, like all leadership, is fundamentally about setting a very clear vision, then a plan, and persisting with it over an extended time in spite of the barriers and in spite of any excuses.
+International School Leadership, like all leadership, is fundamentally about setting a clear vision, then a plan, and persisting with it over an extended period despite barriers and excuses.
 Research shows that if you create specific plans for your goals, then you’re much more likely to achieve them.
-The barriers look smaller, solutions are more easily found and passionate motivated leaders don’t seem to find excuses for failure.
+The barriers look smaller, solutions are more easily found, and passionate, motivated leaders don’t seem to find excuses for failure.

 Insert: John Maxwell, Tony Robbins, Peter Drucker, Danial Goleman, Stephen Covey, Dale Carnegie …… and some motivational music, quotes and fanfare.
 (Yes, I read them too)

-But let’s reflect openly on another areas where some leaders are not doing such a great job.
-Reduced stamina, weight gain, increased blood pressure, increased susceptibility to illness, reductions in cognitive performance, achy joints, fatigue, and fairly regular all round irritability.
+But let’s reflect openly on other areas where some leaders are not doing such a great job.
+Reduced stamina, weight gain, increased blood pressure, increased susceptibility to illness, reductions in cognitive performance, achy joints, fatigue, and fairly regular all-around irritability.
 Job performance compromised, increased risk of conditions like diabetes, heart disease, dementia, and stroke.
-The bottom line is that some leaders are not taking care of themselves and it is hurting their school leadership.
+The bottom line is that some leaders are not taking care of themselves, and it is hurting their school leadership.

-For many leaders it is easy to focus on the research about self improvement in traditional work performance areas but not in their personal lives.
-For some reason making health a priority does not reach that list.
+For many leaders, it is easy to focus on self-improvement research in traditional work performance areas, but not in their personal lives.
+For some reason, making health a priority does not reach that list.

-Good nutrition delivers significant health benefits but also fuels your brain.
-If success and achievement is our mission then we need to make sure we are well equipped to make good decisions.
-While there are many different opinions about diets and weight loss, let’s just focus on the key foods that will deliver nutrients for a healthy body and healthy mind.
+Good nutrition delivers significant health benefits and fuels your brain.
+If success and achievement are our mission, we need to ensure we are well-equipped to make good decisions.
+While there are many opinions on diets and weight loss, let’s focus on the key foods that provide nutrients for a healthy body and mind.

 International School Leadership